Psychofun/60daysofudacity/README.md

 # 60daysofudacity
-# Updates for #60daysofudacity challengue.
+# Updates for #60daysofudacity challenge.
 Challengue started at 28/06/2019.